 The Seabees' task on Okinawa was truly immense.
 On this agrarian island, whose physical facilities a fierce bombardment had all but destroyed, they built ocean ports, a grid of roads, bomber and fighter fields, a seaplane base, quonset villages, tank farms, storage dumps, hospitals, and ship repair facilities.
 Nearly 55,000 Seabees, organized into four brigades, participated in Okinawa construction operations.
 By the beginning of August 1945, sufficient facilities, supplies, and manpower were at hand to mount an invasion of the Japanese home islands.

-After the war Bob would marry his wife, Julia Manning, on September 21st, 1946.
-Bob began working in construction with Barber and Coccola of Rye, N.Y. where he would eventually work his way up to vice president over a 43 year career.
+After the war Bob would marry, Julie Manning, on September 21, 1946.
+Bob began working in construction with Barber and Coccola of Rye, N.Y. and would eventually become vice president over a 43 year career.
 Bob was a long time resident of Daytona Beach Shores after moving from Westbrook, Connecticut, in 1987.

 On April 9th 2017, Robert (Bob) Kniffin Henne passed away at Good Samaritan House in Daytona Beach.
+He was 99 years old.
 Bob was predeceased by his wife of 52 years, Julie and by his daughter Claudia.
 He leaves behind his son Robert K. Henne Jr. and his wife Jeanne Cardinal.